lbteixeira/beamer-themes/README.md

-# The Ultimate Beamer Theme List
+# My Beamer Themes List
-Hi!
-Below is a table of custom Beamer themes originally taken from [latex.simon04.net](http://latex.simon04.net), now expanded to include a few more themes.
+This is a curated list of Beamer themes that interest me.
+In general, I'm progressively changing the organization of the repository and making new commits, in order to have all the templates here, instead of having links to them.

-Want to add yours?
-Awesome!
-Send a PR with your link added to the bottom of the table, or email me (see my GitHub profile) and I'll do it for you.
+This list was forked from ultimate-beamer-theme-list, that was originally taken from [latex.simon04.net](http://latex.simon04.net).

 |  Theme |  Preview |  Notes |
 | ------ | -------- | ------ |